plotly/academy/_react/1-introduction.md

 #### Default exports

-Lets say we want to have a `add` function, that adds two numbers together.
+Let's say we want to have an `add` function, that adds two numbers together.
 We write this function into its own file, `add.js`:

 ```JS
 // add.js